railsmachine/moonshine_twemproxy/README.md

 Right now, moonshine_twemproxy doesn't support multiple frontends - we only create one - but we'll add that if there's interest.

+## Monitoring

+The plugin sets up an xinetd service that returns the response from twemproxy's stat service.
+It runs on localhost:1025.
+This makes it really easy to add twemproxy stats to Scout using the Generic JSON Plugin!

 ***

 Unless otherwise specified, all content copyright &copy; 2014, [Rails Machine, LLC](http://railsmachine.com)